kopius/bill-splitter-client/README.md

 Client application for Bill-Splitter, a mobile-first browser app that splits your restaurant tab into fair shares based on who had what.

+The GitHub repository for the Bill-Splitter API can be found [here](https://github.com/kopiusmaximus/bill-splitter-api).

 ## Why Bill-Splitter?

 Have you ever been out at a restaurant and wanted to order a more expensive dish